agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 > consumption-equivalent welfare measure that allows comparisons
 > across time for a given country, as well as across countries.[6]

-**Claim**: It is interesting to explore how well GDP per capita correlates with more holistic measures of welfare that try to account for these other determinants.
+**Claim**: It is "interesting" to explore how well GDP per capita correlates with more holistic measures of welfare that try to account for these other determinants.

-You can't test this? because of "interesting".
-It's along the lines of "it makes sense to do X".
+**Note**: You can't test this? because of "interesting".
+It's along the lines of "it makes sense to do X"?

+**re-write Claim**: GDP strongly correlates with "more holistic measures of welfare"

+done later.

-**Claim**: There have been numerous attempts to build a more holistic measure of welfare than GDP per capita
+**Claim**: There have been numerous attempts to build a more holistic measures of welfare than GDP per capita

-skipping...
-Not interested.
+**re-write Claim**: There have been >10 attempts to build "more holistic" measures of welfare than GDP per capita.

+**Note**: I cant test "more holistic than GDP per capita" for example by checking if "life expectancy" is included in the parameter in addition to GDP per capita.

+**Note**: Not sure of the value of reading papers to come to this conclusion. so skipping for now.

 **Claim**: Jones' consumption equivalent welfare measure allows comparisons across time for a given country

-Isn't that like literally every other measure.
+**Note**: Isn't that like literally every other measure.
 Skip.

 **Claim**: Jones' consumption equivalent welfare measure allows comparisons across countries.

-It's like every other measure.
+**Note**: It's like every other measure.
 Skip.
+???

+---

 > This measure of human welfare suggests that the true level of
 > welfare of some countries differs markedly from the level that might